 Option A - Add a data set

-You can add a data set to your document by selecting Home > New Data Set, and then choosing from one of the many sources available.
+You can add a data set to your document by selecting +Add a new data set in the Data Sets section, and then choosing from one of the many sources available.
 For more information on the range of data sets you can add, see Introduction to Displayr 2: Getting Your Data into Displayr.
 Once you have added a data set, the variables will become available in the Data Sets section in the bottom left.

 Variables for the Venn diagram must be binary, with values 0 and 1, or TRUE and FALSE.
 To ensure your variables are binary in Displayr, you need to check the Structure and the Values.